Zion National Park

 A bajillion years ago, ancient iterations of the Virgin River started wreaking havoc on southwestern Utah.
 Now there’s a faint “You’re welcome” echoing through the canyons of Zion National Park.

 Zion National Park is like the set of a movie that’s so grand you know it’s fake, but you don’t care because it’s delicious to look at; the kind of flick where the art director was given carte blanche and didn’t worry about believability.
-The Utah.com crew put together a guide full of Zion tips for all ages and abilities, from mild meanderings along Pa-rus Trail to wildly spectacular views from Angels Landing (which now requires a hiking permit, BTW).
+The Utah.com crew put together a guide full of Zion tips for all ages and abilities, from mild meanderings along Pa-rus Trail to wildly spectacular views from Angels Landing (so popular there’s now a lottery to snag a hiking permit).
 And, of course, a “hidden gem” where you can escape the crowds is included because we’re cool like dat.
 Read more...

 - Where to Stay (Camping and Lodging)